Okabashi Sandals Made of Recycled Sandals

 Luckily, there’s the collapsible Vapur water bottle.
 I was recently lucky enough to get me two o’ them, and was struck off the bat by how little packaging they used.
 Less packaging = less waste.

 This nifty, reusable water bottle is made of strong, BPA-free plastic, and comes in a bunch o’ colors, or “colours”, for the Brits in da house.
 When you’re not using it, you can roll it up for easy transportation, and even lock it down with its included carabiner.
 Check it.
-Read the rest of this entry »
+READ MORE »

 How to make Compost Lasagna